fonnesbeck/du_pymc_tutorial/slides.md

 The Solution Pattern:
 1. Complete ALL pandas operations outside the model context
 2. Convert results to numpy arrays (.values)
-3. Use pm.MutableData() for data that needs updating
+3. Use pm.Data() for data that needs updating
 4. Enter the model context only with prepared tensors

 Missing Data Handling: